FalguniMalakar/WebAutomation-rahulshettyacademy.com/README.md

 **Prerequisites:**
 To run the automation tests in this project, you'll need to have the following software installed on your machine:

--Java Development Kit (JDK) 11 or higher
+-Java Development Kit (JDK) 11 or higher,

 -Apache Maven

 -Selenium WebDriver
 -TestNG
 -IDE: IntelliJ